ros2/demos/quality_of_service_demo/README.md

 Examples:
 * `liveliness 1000 --kill-publisher-after 2000`
   * After 2 seconds, the publisher will be killed, and the subscriber will receive a callback 1 second after that notifying it that the liveliness has changed
-* `liveliness 1000 --node-assert-period 2000 --policy MANUAL_BY_NODE`
+* `liveliness 250 --node-assert-period 0 --policy MANUAL_BY_NODE`
-  * The Subscriber will receive alternating alive/not-alive events every second.
-The Publisher asserts its liveliness every 2 seconds, but this is not frequent enough for the liveliness lease duration of 1 second.
+  * Publishing a message counts as implicitly asserting liveliness.
+Therefore, with this configuration, the node never explicitly asserts its liveliness, but it publishes less often (500ms) than the liveliness lease, so you will see continuous stream alive/not-alive messages as the publisher misses its lease and "becomes alive again" when it publishes.